 - File Identifier: Select the template file by clicking on the Folder icon.

-Step 7: Now we will merge the content, so click on the +New step -> select the Populate the Word document.
-Then provide the below information:
+8. Now we will merge the content, so add Word – Populate, then provide the below parameters:

-Now you can see your flow ran successfully.
-And you will go to the Library and open the final Word file, you can see the content is merged.
+Now save and run the flow.
+Once your flow runs successfully, go to the library and open the final Word file.
+You will see that the content has been merged.

 Conclusion

-- Add Item to SharePoint List from Excel using Power Automate
+- Add Hyperlinks to SharePoint List Items Using Power Automate